The Most Interesting Bridges in Venice

 Ponte della Paglia

-Il Ponte dei Tre Archi ("The Bridge of the Three Arches") is located on the Cannaregio canal and, as its name suggests, is the only bridge in Venice that still retains the three-arch shape.
+Ponte dei Tre Archi ("The Bridge of the Three Arches") is located on the Cannaregio canal and, as its name suggests, is the only bridge in Venice that still retains the three-arch shape.

-The initial bridge was made of wood and was called Il Ponte di San Giobbe.
+The initial bridge was made of wood and was called Ponte di San Giobbe.
 It was rebuilt in stone, in its current form, in 1688 and restored in the years 1794 and 1980, as shown by the inscriptions placed on the sides.

 Ponte dei Tre Archi